-In 2015 the internet saw the highest rate of DDoS attacks ever.
+In 2018 the internet has seen some of the largest DDoS attacks ever.
 Unfortunately, as the web rapidly evolves, so do the number of DDoS attacks and hackers with malicious intent.
 For a lot of larger companies, fending off new attacks has almost become a normal routine now has they have to constantly stay vigilant.
-Compared to a couple years ago, it is more important now than ever to have a DDoS protection plan in place before this happens.
+Compared to a few years ago, it is more important now than ever to have a DDoS protection plan in place before this happens.
 If your website goes down this gives new users a bad first impression and can affect a variety of other things including loss of revenue, customer loyalty, your overall reputation as a company, and even employee morale.

 What is DDoS?